The IBM i Decision Deserves a Partner Who’s Walked Every Path, Not a Vendor Selling One

 The Value of a Partner Who Has Seen the Whole Journey

-Twenty-five years in IBM i transformation means we have watched the decisions that aged well and the ones that didn’t.
-We have seen futurization projects that unlocked a decade of competitive advantage.
-We have seen migrations that were right for some organizations and catastrophic for others.
-We have built the roadmap frameworks that help leadership teams stay aligned when priorities shift.
+25 years in IBM i transformation means we’ve watched decisions age well and age badly.
+We’ve seen futurizations unlock a decade of advantage, and migrations that were right for some organizations and catastrophic for others.

 This Is a Long Game.
 Choose a Partner Who Knows It.

-If you’re at the beginning of this decision, the most valuable thing you can do right now is talk to someone who can help you structure the question before you start answering it.
+If you’re at the start of this decision, the most valuable thing you can do is talk to someone who can help you structure the question before you start answering it.

 What Partnership Looks Like Beyond the Assessment

-Our Professional Services span the full transformation lifecycle: from Architecture Design through Implementation, from Testing and Validation through Ongoing Support and Performance Optimization.
-We also offer Staff Augmentation for organizations that need to supplement their internal teams without building permanent headcount.
+Our Professional Services span the full lifecycle: Architecture Design, Implementation, Testing and Validation, Ongoing Support and Performance Optimization.
+We also offer Staff Augmentation for teams that need to scale without building permanent headcount.

-Agentic Coding Development.
-As AI fundamentally reshapes how software gets built and maintained, organizations on every transformation path need a way to accelerate development without compromising code quality or institutional knowledge.
-We bring that capability to IBM i futurization projects, hybrid environments, and modern platform implementations alike.
+As AI reshapes how software gets built and maintained, every transformation path needs a way to accelerate development without sacrificing code quality or institutional knowledge, whether on IBM i futurization, hybrid environments, or modern platforms.

 This combination eliminates the delays that plague typical staff augmentation: no 3-month ramp-up period, no trial-and-error learning your systems, no gaps between what business needs and what contractors can deliver.